Rogelio Chávez

-Rogelio Alfredo Chávez Martínez (born 28 October 1984) is a Mexican former professional footballer.
+Rogelio Alfredo Chávez Martínez (born 28 October 1984) is a Mexican former professional footballer who played as a right back.
 He was awarded a Balón de Oro of best side defender while playing for Cruz Azul in the Clausura 2009.

-He also known for his dangerous crosses and free kicks.

 Career

 On 25 July 2016, Chávez signed a one-year contract and was presented with Peruvian team FBC Melgar.

 Chávez joined Arka Gdynia in Poland on 1 January 2019, after signing with the club on 28 November 2018.